chexma/checkmk_plugins/netapp_eseries/README.md

 e.g.
 `cmk -D eseries | grep Program | cut -d ":" -f 3`

-The output is the so called "special agent" that fetches the data of your netapp for checkmk.
+The output is the so called "special agent" with its parameters that fetches the data of your netapp for checkmk.
-Copy that command and execute add the -vvv and --debug flags.
+Copy that command and add the -vvv and --debug flags:

 `/omd/sites/<your site name>/local/share/check_mk/agents/special/agent_netappeseries -u 'monitor' -s 'password' -vvv --debug 'ip-address'`

+Now you can run that command and see, if data is being fetched.